h2oai/steam/README.md

 4. Click **Deploy** when you are done.

-#### Making Predictions
+### Making Predictions

-Successfully deployed models can be viewed on the Services page.
-On this page, click the Endpoint link to begin making predictions.
+Successfully deployed models can be viewed on the **Services** page.
+On this page, click the **Endpoint** link to open the H2O Prediction Service and begin making predictions.

 ## Using Steam with Flow